simonsmith/jquery.herotabs/README.md

 `bower install --dev`

 This will create a `components` directory containing Jasmine and other assets.

-Load the page in a server.
-On mac you can use `python -m SimpleHTTPServer`
+Now run the `tests/index.html` page on a server.

+**Tip** On mac you can use `python -m SimpleHTTPServer`